 The Education Discovery Forum is a post-Computer Science Teachers Association Conference opportunity facilitated by the National Integrated Cyber Education Research Center (NICERC).
 This multi-day professional development will guide teachers and administrators through interactive projects and will feature NICERC’s cyber, computer science, and STEM: Explore, Discover, Apply (STEM EDA) curricula and resources.

-Attendees select one of four content threads (Cyber Literacy, Cyber Literacy 2, Computer Science, or STEM EDA) and remain in that thread for the duration of the Education Discovery Forum.
+Attendees select one of four content threads (Cyber Literacy with Boe-Bot, Cyber Literacy with Arduino, Computer Science, or STEM EDA) and remain in that thread for the duration of the Education Discovery Forum.
 By attending, educators will obtain new curricula, strategies, and classroom resources as well as approaches to teach 21st century cyber concepts in grade-appropriate, relevant ways.